APSL/redux-i18n/README.md

     }
 ```

-The default regular expression pattern search all occurrences of *this.context.t* string, but if you want to use your custom pattern, see this example:
+The default regular expression will search all occurrences of *this.context.t* string, but you can also supply your own custom pattern, as in the following example:

 ```javascript
 export default function App({aProp, bProp}, {t: translate}) {